Interest rate cut to 4.75%: what does it mean for you?

 How it impacts other borrowing

-With no change to the base rate, you’re unlikely to see much difference to the rates of your existing loans or new deals.
+With this change to the base rate, you’re still unlikely to see much difference to the rates of your existing loans or new deals.

 Regardless, makes sure you always try and go for 0% deals if you can get them, or to use your savings to pay for things or clear debts rather than take out new ones.